kleinesfilmroellchen/conlangdb/API.md

 ## Static files

 The files under the paths `/js`, `/img` and `/css` serve static JavaScript, Image and CSS files respectively, which can be found directly in the server's static resources folder (`/res/static/...`).
 One special case is the `/favicon.ico`, which is equivalent to `/img/favicon.png`.
 This shorthand is provided because most modern browsers automatically fetch the favicon from the standard path.
-The MIME type is hard-coded to `text/javascript`, `image/png` and `text/css`, respectively.
-This may change for the image subfolder.

-The files under the path `/font` serve static font files, mostly in OTF format.
+The files under the path `/font` serve static font files.

 ## "Static" HTML pages